10 Things To Do in the Great Lakes Bay Region

 There is something for all ages when you visit The Children’s Zoo, Mid-Michigan Children’s Museum, Celebration Skate Park, Hoyt Park, The Dow Event Center, Saginaw Art Museum, Castle Museum, Anderson Enrichment Center, Old Town Saginaw and Japanese Cultural Center and Tea House, all part of Saginaw’s Celebration Square.

 9. Temple Theatre, Saginaw

 Celebration Square in downtown Saginaw is the home of the beautiful restored Temple Theatre known as “The Showplace of Northeastern Michigan”.
 It has seating for 1,750 and houses the only Barton Butterfield Special organ in original condition.
 Events are found on their webpage, as well as tour information, at templetheatre.com or call (877) 754-SHOW (7469).

 This unique zoo experience with a mile long trail that winds past trees, ponds and over 50 species of exotic and native animals will be one that you won’t soon forget.
 Open daily from May through October, the hours and admission prices can be found at www.wildernesstrailszoo.org.

-Lindsay Gilbert became the Digital & Print Marketing Manager for the Great Lakes Bay Regional Convention & Visitors Bureau following her internship with the bureau in the summer of 2011.
+Lindsay Gilbert is the Digital & Print Marketing Manager for the Great Lakes Bay Regional Convention & Visitors Bureau.
 As a graduate of Western Michigan University with degrees in both Graphic Design and Business marketing, she utilizes her education and experience to promote the region through digital, print, and social media platforms.
 With her hometown also being located in the Great Lakes Bay Region, there’s no better place to live, work, and play!